JananiSri99/Autonomous-Driving/README.md

 # Autonomous-Driving

-Identify the angle in which needs to turn depending upon the lane.
+Identify the angle in which car needs to turn depending upon the lane.